 For example, Citibank has an existing promo (as of the time of writing) wherein a P3,000 single-receipt straight or PayLite spend on your Citi credit card entitles you to one (1) treat from Yellow Cab.
 I will give them this reward from Citi & Yellow Cab for this purchase and in return, I get to earn miles for my card.

-The tricky part here is when they request to use your card and pay on a later date.
+The tricky part here is when they request to use your card and pay at a later date.
 That’s why I only offer to swipe the purchases of my closest friends and colleagues that I know will pay me.
 And I only have a set amount that I allow for a purchase that will be paid on a later date (please exercise your own judgment in doing this).

 8 Ways to Maximize Your Credit Card Benefits Click To Tweet